Transport in Greater Tokyo: Air

-Since Tokyo region is densely populated, and the country promoted rail travel, air traffic infrastructure had been comparatively underdeveloped.
-This however has improved somewhat more recently as expansions at the airports, and Haneda had been reinstated for international flights.
+Since the Tokyo region is densely populated and relies mainly on rail travel, air traffic infrastructure is comparatively underdeveloped.
+The situation has improved recently with expansions at both Tokyo airports, as well as Haneda Airport starting to accept international flights again.

 Primary airports

 Commercial flights in the region are served predominantly by Haneda Airport in Ōta, Tokyo (domestic hub for Japan's major airlines) and Narita International Airport in Narita, Chiba (main international gateway airport to the region but has also recently become a new hub for some domestic flights).
-Service improved to level pre-2011 following expansions but remains congested.

 Secondary airports

 Chofu Airport in the city of Chōfu in western Tokyo handles commuter flights to the Izu Islands, which are administratively part of Tokyo.
 Tokyo Heliport in Kōtō serves public-safety and news traffic.
 In the Izu Islands, Ōshima Airport on Ōshima, Hachijōjima Airport on Hachijō, and Miyakejima Airport on Miyake provide air services.

-Ibaraki Airport, located 85 km north of Tokyo, was positioning itself as a hub for low-cost carriers, flights from here to Sapporo seem to be the most popular.
+Ibaraki Airport, located 85 km north of Tokyo, acts as a hub for low-cost carriers, with flights to Sapporo being the most popular.
 Shizuoka Airport, 175 km southwest of Tokyo, aims to be a more convenient alternative for Shizuoka residents than airports in Tokyo or Nagoya, however none of the above airports have shown to take away any significant traffic from Narita or Haneda and continue to play minor roles.